Quick-Start Guide to Teacher Accounts

 To add students, you will first need to create a class (or multiple classes).

-If you have a Google Classroom account, you will see the option to 'Sync with Classroom'.
+If you have a Google Classroom account, you will see the option to 'Upload class list from Classroom.'
+A detailed explanation for this process can be found in this document.

 Step 2: Adding Students